Let's start with the basics first.

 - Difficult to use in mist or rainy weather

-Catch 22 when using a fisheye Using the diagonal or circular fisheye may present challanges, such as including your shadow or body parts in the photo.
-Due to the extreme Field of View (FOV), these lens may un-intentionally include your feet, shadow, or other body parts in your final images.
-Using a wireless remote can allow you time to move outside the view, but your tripod shadow may still remain, the only option is post processing edit.
-I would not allow the catch 22 to get in your way of fantastic image capture..
+Catch 22 when using a fisheye Using the diagonal or circular fisheye may present challenges, such as including your shadow or body parts in the photo.
+Due to the extreme Field of View (FOV), this lens may un-intentionally include your feet, shadow, or other body parts in your final images.
+Using a wireless remote can allow you time to move outside the view, but your tripod shadow may still remain, the only option is post-processing edit.
+I would not allow the catch 22 to get in your way of fantastic image capture.

 Perspective: The super-wide provides an extreme field of view thus for landscapes can be breathtaking.
-One should remember when using these lens to isolate a subject I recommend you move in close.
+One should remember when using this lens to isolate a subject I recommend you move in close.
 Normally the closer the better to bring emphasis to your main subject.
-To some extent the super wide can be used for portraiture you must be careful not to exaggerate body parts.
-In nature these rules are subjective and tilting the camera may bring emphasis on your subject.
+To some extent the super-wide can be used for portraiture you must be careful not to exaggerate body parts.
+In nature, these rules are subjective and tilting the camera may bring emphasis on your subject.

-Pitfalls of the Circular Fisheye: As much as I enjoy using the fisheye they are a specialized lens which leave a tale tale signs of their use.
+Pitfalls of the Circular Fisheye: As much as I enjoy using the fisheye they are a specialized lens that leaves a tale-tale sign of their use.
 This "signature" look may be repeating after long term use, as the images will have a similar appearance.
-Not many people use a fisheye on a regular basis, I use mine a couple times a year.
-Thus investing a grand on a super wide or fisheye vs some other photographic accessory does create thought.
+Not many people use a fisheye on a regular basis, I use mine a couple of times a year.
+Thus investing a grand on a super-wide or fisheye vs some other photographic accessory does create thought.

-Fisheye vs Super Wide: In my opinion, if you dont already have a lens wider that a 24mm - invest in a normal 14mm - 20mm lens vs the fisheye.
-After you take time to master the wide area, I recommend you then add a fisheye.
+Fisheye vs Super Wide: In my opinion, if you don't already have a lens wider than a 24mm - invest in a normal 14mm - 20mm lens vs the fisheye.
+After you take the time to master the wide-area, I recommend you then add a fisheye.

 Diagonal vs Circular: I never answered this question earlier.
-My most used fisheye is the diagonal.
-For your first fisheye I highly recommend the diagonal fisheye, such as the Nikkor 16mm fisheye.
-The diagonal is similar to a wide angle but has distortion which can be emphasized by tilting the lens up or down.
+My most used fisheye is diagonal.
+For your first fisheye, I highly recommend the diagonal fisheye, such as the Nikkor 16mm fisheye.
+The diagonal is similar to a wide-angle but has distortion which can be emphasized by tilting the lens up or down.

 Fisheye or Super Wide?
-I recommend a 20mm or the 16-35mm Nikkor Zoom as your first venture into the ultra wide for a FX camera body or a 10 or 11mm for the DX camera body cameras, and when the wide bug bites - go for a fisheye!
+I recommend a 20mm or the 16-35mm Nikkor Zoom as your first venture into the ultra-wide for an FX camera body or a 10 or 11mm for the DX camera body cameras, and when the wide bug bites - go for a fisheye!